Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 Now that you understand a bit more about your guinea pig’s poo you can keep track of how things are moving and ensure your pet is in good health.
-While it may be annoying to have guinea pig poop all over your house, it’s a normal part of their lives.
+While it may be annoying to have guinea pig poop all over their cage, it’s a normal part of their lives.
 Make sure that you keep your pet’s enclosure cleaned regularly so your piggy isn’t living in all the poop they pass.

 Featured Image Credit: TJ Images, Shutterstock